 A burial or cremation ceremony follows the funeral program, usually on the same day.
-The pastor leads the burial or cremation by addressing the attendees as they gather to watch the casket being lowered into the ground or sent for cremation.
+The pastor leads the burial or cremation by addressing the attendees as they gather to watch the casket lower into the ground or sent for cremation.

 Christian funeral etiquette

-There are certain standard practices and etiquette that must be followed around a Christian funeral.
+There are certain standard practices and etiquette that must follow around a Christian funeral.
 If you’re attending a Christian funeral, it’s good to know what to expect.
 It can be helpful to know about etiquette when planning a Christian funeral for someone by yourself.

-Guests don’t need to bring anything to the ceremony, but people often arrange flowers to be sent to the funeral in advance.
+Guests don’t need to bring anything to the ceremony, but people often arrange flowers to send to the funeral in advance.
 Also, you can send a card to the family to express your sympathies.
 As it’s an emotional event, you can also bring along tissues or a handkerchief.